 A restructuring of the plan's investments in the fixed income asset class was completed.
-A number of changes designed to further diversify the asset class and to obtain improved risk adjusted returns over the long term were implemented.
-In addition to a core portfolio, the fixed income asset class now includes specialized portfolios in international (non-U.S.) bonds, Treasury Inflation Protected Securities (TIPS), mortgage-backed securities, high yield bonds, and duration management.
+A number of changes designed to further diversify the asset class and to obtain improved risk-adjusted returns over the long term were implemented.
+In addition to replacing a core portfolio manager, the fixed income asset class now includes a specialized portfolio of mortgage-backed securities and a portfolio focused on duration management.